Jump to Section:

 Chemotherapy Chemotherapy Treatment with drugs to kill cancer cells or to render them less active.
 May be given intravenously or orally depending on the drug and situation. targets cells that divide quickly, such as cancer cancer A term used to describe diseases in which abnormal cells continually divide without normal regulation.
-Cancerous cells may invade surrounding tissues and may spread to other regions of the body via blood and the lymphatic system. cells that grow and multiply without control as well as healthy cells that divide rapidly.
-MCC is usually initially responsive to chemotherapy, leading to significant shrinkage.
+Cancerous cells may invade surrounding tissues and may spread to other regions of the body via blood and the lymphatic system. cells that multiply without control as well as healthy cells that divide rapidly.
+MCC is usually initially responsive to chemotherapy, leading to significant tumor shrinkage.
 However, MCC often quickly gains resistance, and the tumor can start to grow again despite receiving chemotherapy drugs.
-Adjuvant chemotherapy is chemotherapy that is used to destroy cancer cells that may remain after surgery and/or radiation therapy have cleared the readily detected cancer cells.

 Chemotherapy drugs may be given intravenously or orally on certain days of the week over a set number of weeks.
 For example, a patient may receive chemotherapy Monday, Wednesday and Friday on weeks 1, 4, 7, and 10.